 EMI as an emotional robot

-When asked if users agreed on “I feel that EMI has emotion and express its emotion clearly”, 76% of participants agreed or strongly agreed with this statement.
+When asked if users agreed on “I feel that EMI has emotion and expresses its emotion clearly”, 76% of participants agreed or strongly agreed with this statement.
 One user specifically commented that the robot is “expressive and interactive”.
 Through a Mood’s Median Test we found these results was not gendered (Mood’s Median Test with p = 0.68).